 - Taking a wallet your wife pickpocketed from an unsuspecting man on the train and throwing it in the bin after she’d taken out the cash.

-To convict you of Receiving Stolen Property the prosecution must prove each of the following matters beyond reasonable doubt:
+To convict you of receiving stolen property the prosecution must prove each of the following matters beyond a reasonable doubt:

 - That you accepted or received property;

 - The property was stolen in a manner that amounted to a serious indictable offence; and